With up to 50% of marriages ending in divorce, it is becoming more common for couples to enter into a Prenuptial Agreement before they marry.

 - If you have suffered financial loss when a previous marriage has gone wrong, and wish to protect your assets to avoid this happening again.

-- If you are a widow/widower and want to protect your assets and your children’s inheritance before marrying again.
+- If this is your second marriage or you have had a previous long term relationship and want to protect your assets and your children’s inheritance before marrying again.

 Prenuptial Agreements are increasingly being taken more seriously by the courts, they can now carry significantly more weight than ever before.

-If you and your partner are looking to create a Prenuptial Agreement, Jackson Lees Solicitors can guide you through the process to make sure everything is done properly and in your best interests.
-Call us today on 0151 282 1700 for further information.
+If you and your partner are looking to create a Prenuptial Agreement, Jackson Lees can guide you through the process to make sure everything is done properly and in your best interests.
+Call us today for further information.